Connect with us

 This vote will be critical and have long term consequences for our children and our grandchildren.
 There is much data available right now and I encourage everyone to do their research.
 For me, all arguments can be summed up under two simple issues.

 First – regardless of what some say, it is about the money.
 It is always about the money, and that is not necessarily a bad thing.
 It takes money to manage education appropriately, just as it takes money to manage our personal lives appropriately.
-The revenue generated in the Central District is significant and should be spent for our area.
+The tax revenue from the Central District should be spent in our area.
 The 2024 tax revenue (less RDA) for each proposed district after the split is projected as follows:

 Central District $133,522,407